nhorton04/git-interview-baseline/README.md

 You can see the commit we made was made in the context of the `new-feature` branch.

+Right as we got started on that feature though, we get another bug report and have to move back into `master` to fix the bug and then deploy `master`.
+How do we move from the `new-feature` branch back to the `master` branch?
+When we move back to `master`, will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file`?

 **Protip: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
 That will both create the branch `new-branch-name` and move into it by checking it out.**

 ## 4: Move between branches with `git checkout <insert branch name>`